 In recent years, many expats have come to Spain and purchased property here.
 Before the financial crisis, money was cheap and property was plentiful.
 Now though, things have changed.
 With many people finding it increasingly difficult to obtain a Spanish mortgage, many are deciding to rent long-term hoping that the financial situation will improve in the not-too-distant future.

 For those looking to move here for the first time, renting long-term is the perfect choice.
 Moving to a foreign country is a huge commitment and it's important that you are happy with your new environment before you put a big deposit down on a property.

-Renting long term allows you to get a good idea as to whether a specific area will be right for you.
-For example, many people move inland only to find that they prefer to be near to the beach and visa versa.
-Others have purchased a finca in the country only to find that moving to an apartment on an urbanisation would have been a better option.
+Renting long-term allows you to get a good idea as to whether a specific area will be right for you.
+For example, many people move inland only to find that they prefer to be near the beach and vice versa.
+Others have purchased a finca in the country only to find that moving to an apartment in an urbanisation would have been a better option.